petsc/petsc/doc/faq/index.rst

 xterm.
 Once you are sure that the program is hanging, hit control-c in each xterm and then use 'where' to print a stack trace for each process.

-How Can I Inspect PETSc Vector and Matrix Values When In The Debugger?
+How can I inspect PETSc vector and matrix values when in the debugger?
 ----------------------------------------------------------------------

 I will illustrate this with ``gdb``, but it should be similar on other debuggers.
 You can